Je Souhaite: Plot

 In St. Louis, Anson Stokes, an apathetic employee at a self storage facility, is yelled at by his boss to clean out an old and dusty storage locker.
 To his surprise, he finds a woman wrapped in a rug.
 His boss comes to check on him; while he is yelling for Anson, his mouth disappears.
 FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) speak with the boss, Jay Gilmore, after surgery to fix his mouth, which has left him disfigured and with a speech impediment.
 They question Stokes' brother Leslie at their mobile home, which inexplicably has a large boat in its tiny front yard.
-The woman from the storage container is in the Stokes brothers' kitchen.
-Mulder and Scully search the container and find old antiques and a picture of the previous owner with the woman from the apartment.
+While questioning Leslie, the agents notice an unknown woman in the Stokes brothers' kitchen.
+Mulder and Scully search the container and find old antiques and a picture of the previous owner with the woman from the mobile home.

 The woman is revealed to be a genie.
 Stokes is angry that he wasted his first two wishes; Stokes had previously wished for his boss to stop talking (which caused Gilmore's mouth to disappear) and for a boat.
 The boat, however, was not placed in water and Stokes is still forced to pay taxes on it.
 The genie hints, in vain, that Anson should give his physically handicapped brother the ability to walk as his third wish.
 Instead, he wishes for the ability to turn invisible at will, but neglects to stipulate that his clothes also become invisible.
-Undiscouraged, Anson strips and turns invisible, only to be struck and killed by a truck as he crosses the road.
+Undiscouraged, Anson strips and turns invisible, only to be struck and killed by a truck as he crosses a road.